 - Carpal tunnel syndrome.

-- These are usually not required but may be indicated if the diagnosis is uncertain - eg, CRP, elbow X-ray, MRI.
+- These are usually not required but may be indicated if the diagnosis is uncertain - eg, CRP, elbow X-ray, MRI, ultrasound.

 - Nerve conduction study and electromyography may be indicated if ulnar nerve involvement is suspected in patients with golfer's elbow.

-Many treatments have been used to treat tennis or golfer's elbow.
-However, it is not clear whether these treatments work or if the pain simply goes away on its own.
-Despite its common nature, there is no universally accepted, evidence-based management regime.
-Reviews of management options have not been conclusive.
 Much of the evidence which is available refers to tennis elbow; however, as the pathology is the same for golfer's elbow, treatments used are similar.
-The following are some of the management options used.
+The following are some of the management options used:

 - Rehabilitation exercises.
 The key to treatment is to increase the strength of the tendons gradually, while avoiding any activity that overloads the tendons.
 Rehabilitation exercises include painless passive wrist flexion and progressive resisted wrist extension.

-- Steroids can be injected into the point of maximum tenderness.
+- Steroid injections should not be offered routinely as there is very little evidence that they afford anything more than short-term relief.
+However, this may be appropriate in some circumstances.
+As with all treatments, a prior discussion should be held with the patient about the risks and benefits.
+If considered, steroids should be injected into the point of maximum tenderness.
 Extra care is required with injecting golfer's elbow, to ensure avoiding the ulnar nerve.
 Superficial injections should be avoided, as they are ineffective and may cause skin atrophy.
-Steroid injections can be repeated after six weeks to two months.

 - Botulinum toxin: is used in very severe cases.
 It is injected into extensor digitorum longus muscles for the third and fourth fingers, thus paralysing them on a temporary basis.
 This takes the load off the tendon, but is disabling in the short term.

 Release of the extensor/flexor origin is occasionally indicated for patients who do not respond to a sustained period of conservative treatment.
-There is a marked shortage of evidence for the effectiveness of surgery.
+Arthroscopic tendon release is a minimally invasive technique with promising long-term optimal clinical and functional outcomes in patients with chronic lateral epicondylitis

 - Tennis elbow is a self-limiting condition.
 The average duration of a typical episode is about six months to two years, but most patients (89%) recover within one year.
 5-10% do not resolve and may require further treatment such as surgery.